Akai Pro MPD218 - How to Download and Use the Included Sample Content

 - To choose the Note Repeat time division, choose a pad between PAD 1 and 8.

-- Find the MPC Essentials Sound Content packs in your list of downloadable content beneath your MPD218.
-These are the Elements of UK Dance, Elements of House and Elements of Dystopia:
+5. Scroll to the Software Download section.
+Under MPC Essentials Sound Libraries you’ll see Elements of UK Dance, Elements of House and Elements of Dystopia.

 The MPC File Browser

 This is on the left side of your MPC software and is essentially the same as the file browser for your computer.
 You can use this to navigate your hard drive and find samples or files that you've stored anywhere on your computer, including your newly downloaded sound content.
 To find the content packs, simply click on the drop-down menu at the top and you should see them all listed there.

 Once selected, you'll then see the browser fill up with the included content from that pack.

 Important Note: To help you better organize and search through your content with the browser, use the filters at the top.
 The browser will only show files that match the filter selection.
 You can filter by Project files, Sequences, Programs, Samples or No Filter (shows all file types).

 This is a special browser that allows you to view MPC Expansion packs in an organized manner to more easily sort and browse through your samples.
 To get there select View > Expansion Browser at the top or click on the arrow icon in the bottom left corner of MPC Essentials.

 From here you will see your new sample packs and their icons.
 Click on their icons to show the included content separated into full programs, samples (organized alphabetically) and sequences.

 To load a sample or drum program, drag-and-drop the file on to the pads.